Wednesday, December 1, 2021

 1. The most notable warning signs are when students become isolated.
 It is the nature of children to belong to a group.
 If they avoid groups and even friends, they would be worth watching.

-2. Additional signs might include fantasies of violence, or acting out violence.
+2. Additional signs might include fantasies of violence or acting out violence.
 This will be difficult to determine as today’s video games utilize violence on a regular basis.
 When observing those acts it would be valuable to see if they were connected to a specific game.
 If that is problematic, simply ask the student what game they are emulating.
 If they don’t respond, pass that information on to the school psychologist or social worker.
-In this school the roles of the support team may change from those of past years

 3. Violence toward animals, even pets, if noticed near school or at home is an indicator of more problems to come.